calebdinsmore/edusports-site/misc/constitution.md

 ### Section 2 - Injured Reserve

-Each team will be allotted three IR spots, with suspensions counting as IR.
+Each team will be allotted three IR spots.
+Players must meet one of the following criteria to be eligible for IR:

+- The player has been suspended from the league.
+- The player is being quarantined in connection with COVID-19.
+- The player has not reported/opted out of the season.

 ### Section 3 - Taxi Squad